reposense/RepoSense/docs/UserGuide.md

   If not provided, it will be obtained from the current directory.
 - repo/repos<sup>*^</sup> : Mandatory.
 The GitHub URL or disk location of the git repositories to clone. <br/>
   For example, `C:\Users\user\Desktop\GitHub\RepoSense`
 - output : Optional.
-The path to the dashboard generated. <br/>
+The path to the report generated. <br/>
   If not provided, it will be generated in the current directory.
 - since : Optional.
 The start date of analysis.
 Format: `DD/MM/YYYY`
 - until : Optional.
 The end date of analysis.
 Format: `DD/MM/YYYY`